tsburdette/eurydice/README.md

 ## TODO

-- Clean up everything.
+- Clean up dialogue.py.
 Shit's a mess.
 - Add functionality for
   - project status
   - notifications when a project is at another person